Waikato/kiwiwords/README.md

 ## Word Embeddings Visualisations

-The visualisations from below were obtained after training Word2Vec embeddings on the corpus of tweets.
+The visualisations below were obtained after training Word2Vec embeddings on the corpus of tweets.
 Hyperparameters are optimised by minimising the median ranking of a list of given word pairs.

 The vectors are projected into a two-dimensional space using the TSNE method.